Our Mission: With a focus on increasing access for UIC’s diverse students, SAO strives to:

-Collectively, Study Abroad staff formal work experience in international education exceeds fifty-five years and we have fluency in six languages (English, Spanish, Russian, Chinese, Lithuanian, and Hindi.)
-Our academic degree backgrounds include: Oriental Studies and Chinese Linguistics in Russia; Economics and Baltic Studies in Lithuania; Public Administration; Business Administration; and Psychology.
+The Study Abroad Office professional staff have spent considerable time living and working abroad, in addition to participation on study abroad programs.
+Collectively, Study Abroad staff formal work experience in international education exceeds 30 years and we have experience with several languages (English, Spanish, French, Russian, Chinese).
+Our academic degree backgrounds include: Oriental Studies and Chinese Linguistics in Russia; French and Russian Language and Culture, International Affairs, Educational Leadership, Hispanic Studies in Spain; Public Administration; Business Administration; and Psychology.

 firstname.lastname@example.org | 312-413-7662